ChainSafe/engineering-handbook/README.md

 All contributions are welcomed!
 This is intended to be a living document and requires contributions of many to be maintained.

-Please use Github Issues to propose any large changes and to facilitate discussion and questions regarding content and structure.
+Please use GitHub Issues to propose any large changes and to facilitate discussion and questions regarding content and structure.

 It is recommended you review the [Docusaurus docs](https://docusaurus.io/docs) to ensure you utilize its features correctly.